Last fact-checked: 12 November 2020

-Plastic surgery in Bangkok has become incredibly popular with savvy international patients, with Thailand welcoming millions of people seeking affordable healthcare combined with first-class care.
+Plastic surgery in Bangkok has become popular with savvy international patients; every year Thailand welcomes millions of people cross-border travelers seeking affordable treatment combined with first-class care.

 In Bangkok, it’s easier than ever to combine your medical treatment with the holiday of a lifetime, with the whole trip often costing thousands less than just the surgery alone in countries like Australia, New Zealand, the US and the UK.

 Discover how to book your treatment at one of Bangkok’s top facilities with Medical Departures while taking advantage of our Best Price Guarantee.

 Bangkok is one of the largest and most vibrant cities in Southeast Asia.
 The Thai capital offers an intriguing blend of modern Western lifestyle and traditional Asian culture.
 It is widely regarded as the educational, commercial, political, diplomatic, cultural and spiritual center of Thailand.

 You can choose to enjoy the high-tech city life offering five-star luxury and a vivacious nightlife.
 Alternatively, you may prefer to experience the splendor of the royal palaces and ancient temples or explore the network of canals and traditional floating markets.